mfmezger/conversational-agent-langchain/README.md

 - Uses Large Language Models to generate responses to user queries.
 - Includes a vector database to store and retrieve information.
 - Provides a REST API built with FastAPI for easy integration with other applications.
-- Has a basic gui.
+- Has a basic GUI.

 ## Semantic Search
 ![Semantic Search Architecture](resources/search_flow.png)